9 Reasons You’re Not Losing Weight on Keto & What to Do About It

 How to boost your keto weight loss efforts

 If you’re not losing weight on keto (or you’re gaining weight on keto), these simple tweaks can help you get more benefits out of your diet.

 Build a strong foundation

-Set yourself up your success to stay at a healthy weight.
+Set yourself up for success to stay at a healthy weight.
 Before you do anything else, take a step back and assess your sleep quality, your stress levels and your physical activity.
 These are the bedrocks for a healthy lifestyle, regardless of your diet.
-If you’re not seeing the results you want, ask yourself:
+If you’re not seeing the results you want, whether that means not losing weight on keto or gaining weight on keto ask yourself: